Akashraghav2003/BridgeLabz_238420015/README.md

 Date 31-01-2025

 learn about the  Date and time and basic concept of OOPs, alse done the Assignment based on these topic.

+Date 02-02-2025

+learn about basics of oops and done assignment on that.

+Date 03-02-2025

+learn about the this, static, sealed, and such keyword.
+Done the assigmnent on basis of these keyword